 CPJ emailed the media department of the Sri Lanka army and Mullaitivu’sSecurity Forces Headquarters, the regional command of the Sri Lanka army, for comment but did not receive any reply.
 The officer-in-charge of the Mullaitivu police station did not respond to CPJ’s request for comment sent via messaging app.

-Editor’s note: The fifth paragraph has been updated to link to a tweet about Sri Lankan law.
+[Editors’ Note: The second paragraph has been updated to reflect the correct description of Journalists for Democracy in Sri Lanka, and the fifth paragraph has been updated to link to a tweet about Sri Lankan law.]